frapplecat/moonup/README.md

 -webkit-font-smoothing: antialiased;
 }

-* I found the above or variation thereof in a few places but used the one form a stackoverflow chat.
+* I found the above or variations thereof in a few places but used the one from a stackoverflow chat.
 The last one of the four is the one that seems to work.

-## Centering Issue
+## CENTERING ISSUE
 https://medium.com/swlh/how-well-do-you-know-css-52290217ff6e

     top: 50%;